Sales and commercial

 Some modules include a voltage droop current share mechanism, while others include an active current share scheme.
 Some devices are not recommended for paralleling at all, or will need external current share control circuitry.

 Where can I find safety certifications for your products?

-Yes, as of the 1st November 2020, ALL products from Flex Power Modules have been successfully recertified to meet IEC/EN/UL/CSA 62368-1 (Audio/Video, Information and Communication Technology Equipment - Part 1: Safety Requirements), which will replace the IEC/EN/UL/CSA 60950-1 standard from 20th December 2020.
+Yes, as of the 1st November 2020, ALL of our products have been successfully recertified to meet IEC/EN/UL/CSA 62368-1 (Audio/Video, Information and Communication Technology Equipment - Part 1: Safety Requirements), which will replace the IEC/EN/UL/CSA 60950-1 standard from 20th December 2020.
 A Product Notice document can be found HERE, and individual certificates are available on request by emailing us at firstname.lastname@example.org

 Can I use active trimming on your converters?